 Content Needing Translation : Any content that is uploaded in “Step 1” is treated as content needing translation, and included in your word count.

 Frequently, Microsoft Excel files will contain row and column names, as well as special instructions.
 These need to be removed from the file you upload if they are only for context.
 This should be treated as described below.

 In addition, text-based files will frequently contain special instructions/ phrases which are required to stay in the source language.
 These should be enclosed in ^^double carets^^, as shown below :

 Dealing with word counts that seem incorrect: This may happen for one of several reasons:

 1. Your content contains a lot of images, scans or other items from which text cannot be extracted: Here is an example of a document that VerbalizeIt would not recognize as text:

-This happens frequently for MS Word and PDF files, where text is embedded into an image(s).
+This happens frequently for MS Word files, where text is embedded into an image(s).
 To fix this, please consider one of the following steps:

 - Run any scanned content through OCR (Optical Character Recognition) in order to extract text from images and scans

 - Transcribe any content contained in images, and upload a “clean” version of the document